 - Generally, Maturity Level One may be suitable for small to medium enterprises, Maturity Level Two may be suitable for large enterprises, and Maturity Level Three may be suitable for critical infrastructure providers and other organisations that operate in high threat environments. - When implementing Essential Eight requirements, organisations should identify and plan for a target maturity level suitable for their environment.
 Organisations should then progressively implement each maturity level until that target is achieved. - For organisations with a target maturity level above Maturity Level One, they may choose to implement individual requirements of a higher maturity level if it is more efficient and cost-effective to do so in the long run.
-For example, rather than implementing physical one-time password tokens to meet Maturity Level Two requirements, then later replacing them with phishing-resistant smart cards or security keys to meet Maturity Level Three requirements, organisations may choose to implement smart cards or security keys when implementing Maturity Level Two. - Organisations should not be penalised for implementing more robust security measures than specified for the given maturity level they are being assessed against.
+For example, rather than implementing physical one-time password tokens to meet Maturity Level One requirements, then later replacing them with phishing-resistant smart cards, security keys or passkeys to meet Maturity Level Two requirements, organisations may choose to implement smart cards, security keys or passkeys when implementing Maturity Level One. - Organisations should not be penalised for implementing more robust security measures than specified for the given maturity level they are being assessed against.